qianmenglin/redux_todolist/README.md

-use redux create todo list
+use javascript create todo list by redux